-An easy Italian Pasta Dish recipe, Homemade Potato Gnocchi.
-A simple tomato sauce makes these soft, delicate Gnocchi a delicious Dinner idea.
+An easy Italian Pasta Dish recipe, Homemade Potato Gnocchi, made with only 4 ingredients.
+Tossed in a simple tomato sauce.
+These soft, delicate Gnocchi will make a delicious Dinner idea.

 Living in Italy has made me realize that the simplest dish can be made in so many different ways, depending on the region or even how the family cooks it.

 That of course also includes how to make Gnocchi.
 I have been told to use just flour and potatoes, or use some milk instead.
 But the best way I found is flour, salt, potatoes and an egg.

 My father-in-law would often tell this rhyme to his grandkids “Ridi, Ridi che la Mamma ha fatta i gnocchi” (laugh, laugh, because mommy made gnocchi).
 The origin is supposedly during times of poverty when children would be happy because their mother was able to make something delicious with potatoes and flour.

 They are small pieces of dough, usually round or oblong in shape that are boiled in water or broth and then tossed with different sauces.

 The term gnocco (which is the singular form of gnocchi) mean knot (or nodo), it refers to something hard such as the knuckles (nocche) of a finger.
 It was probably invented around the 16th century when potatoes were imported to Italy from America.

 - Potatoes – best to use Yukon Gold or Russet